Taxable And Tax Free Sources Of Income

 - Punitive damages

 - Dividends on a life insurance policy — Premiums are usually paid with after-tax dollars.
 So, dividends you receive are considered to be an overpayment of your premium.
 These are usually tax-free.
-If the dividends you receive is more than the premiums you paid, the excess amount is taxable.
+If the dividends you receive are more than the premiums you paid, the excess amount is taxable.

 - Coverdell education savings accounts (ESAs) — Withdrawals from these accounts are tax-free if:

 - You use the money to pay for qualified education expenses (Ex: tuition, books, and fees).

 - The money is for the designated beneficiary enrolled at an eligible educational institution.